 Noise Stability Optimization for Finding Flat Minima: A Hessian-based Regularization Approach

-Abstract: The training of overparameterized neural networks has received much study in recent literature.
-An important consideration is the regularization of overparametrized networks due to their highly nonconvex and nonlinear geometry.
+Abstract: The training of over-parameterized neural networks has received much study in recent literature.
+An important consideration is the regularization of over-parameterized networks due to their highly nonconvex and nonlinear geometry.
 In this paper, we study noise injection algorithms, which can regularize the Hessian of the loss, leading to regions with flat loss surfaces.
 Specifically, by injecting isotropic Gaussian noise into the weight matrices of a neural network, we can obtain an approximately unbiased estimate of the trace of the Hessian.
-However, naively implementing the noise injection, such as by adding noise to the weight matrices before backpropagation, presents limited empirical improvements.
-To address this limitation, we design a two-point noise injection scheme, which injects noise to the weight matrices along both positive and negative directions of the random noise.
-In particular, this two-point scheme cancels out first-order expansion terms during the estimation of the Hessian.
-We show that this regularization improves generalization by proving a PAC-Bayes bound that depends on the trace of the Hessian and the radius of the fine-tuning region.
-Extensive experiments validate that our approach can effectively regularize the Hessian and improve generalization.
-First, our algorithm can outperform prior approaches on sharpness-reducing training, showing up to a 2.4% increase in test accuracy (for fine-tuning pretrained ResNets on six image classification datasets).
-The trace of the Hessian can be reduced by 15.8%, and the largest eigenvalue can be reduced by 9.7%, respectively.
-Second, the noise injection algorithm can be combined with alternative regularization methods such as weight decay and data augmentation.
-Third, we show that our approach can be used to improve generalization in pretraining CLIP models and chain-of-thought fine-tuning.
-Lastly, we also analyze the convergence of our algorithm.
-Our analysis builds on a connection between minimizing noise-injected functions and stochastic optimization, leading to sharp convergence rates of the above noise-injection algorithm.
+However, naively implementing the noise injection via adding noise to the weight matrices before backpropagation presents limited empirical improvements.
+To address this limitation, we design a two-point estimate of the Hessian penalty, which injects noise into the weight matrices along both positive and negative directions of the random noise.
+In particular, this two-point estimate eliminates the variance of the first-order Taylor's expansion term on the Hessian.
+We show a PAC-Bayes generalization bound that depends on the trace of the Hessian (and the radius of the weight space), which can be measured from data.
+We conduct a detailed experimental study to validate our approach and show that it can effectively regularize the Hessian and improve generalization.
+First, our algorithm can outperform prior approaches on sharpness-reduced training, delivering up to a 2.4% test accuracy increase for fine-tuning ResNets on six image classification datasets.
+Moreover, the trace of the Hessian reduces by 15.8%, and the largest eigenvalue is reduced by 9.7% with our approach.
+We also find that the regularization of the Hessian can be combined with alternative regularization methods, such as weight decay and data augmentation, leading to stronger regularization.
+Second, our approach remains highly effective for improving generalization in pretraining multimodal CLIP models and chain-of-thought fine-tuning.

 Submission Length: Long submission (more than 12 pages of main content)